ddiazescandon/databinning/README.md

 Databinng is a user-friendly metagenomic binning wrapper suite that comprises two efficient binners (MetaBAT 2 [[1]](https://bitbucket.org/berkeleylab/metabat/src/master/), MetaDecoder [[2]](https://github.com/liu-congcong/MetaDecoder)), two high-performance binners (MetaBinner [[3]](https://github.com/ziyewang/MetaBinner), COMEBin [[4]](https://github.com/ziyewang/COMEBin)), and a fast bin-refinement tool MAGScoT.
 ## Installation
 ```
 ##The Anaconda version we used is provided.
-If you encounter difficulties with the download, you may try using this version of Anaconda.
+If you encounter difficulties with the installation, you may try using this version of Anaconda.
 https://mirrors.tuna.tsinghua.edu.cn/anaconda/archive/Anaconda3-2021.04-Linux-x86_64.sh

 ####Installation#######